-As will be discussed in more detail below, the current program concerning the release of property containing residual material has been designed to ensure that such releases are ALARA.
+As will be discussed in more detail below, the current program concerning the release of property containing residual material has been designed to ensure that such releases are as low as reasonably achievable (ALARA).
 Public doses from this pathway are negligible.